Harsha-A/Js-objects-loops-and-conditions/README.md

 # Js-objects-loops-and-conditions
 Object related methods

+JSON (JavaScript Object Notation) is a language-agnostic format for storing and transferring data.
+It's based on JavaScript objects.
+JSON is used primarily to transmit data between a server and web application.
+A JavaScript object is a variable that stores data in key-value pairs.
+You can create an object using object literal syntax.

+(JSON) JSON.parse ---> JS Obj
+(JS Obj) JSON.stringify ---> JSON

 In JavaScript, objects are a fundamental data structure and can have various methods and properties.
 Here are some commonly used methods that you can perform on objects, along with examples: